 \subsubsection{Interfaces}

-Let $\Sigma$ be a SFT and assume $\Sigma$ can be decomposed as a disjoint union $\Sigma_1 \sqcup \dots \sqcup \Sigma_n$ of $F$-invariant $\s$-transitive SFTs (the \define{domains}).
-The intuition is that between two defects, each region belongs to the language of only one of the domains, and we can classify defects according to which domain the regions surrounding them on the left and the right correspond to.
+Assume that $\Sigma$ is a SFT and can be decomposed as a disjoint union $\Sigma_1 \sqcup \dots \sqcup \Sigma_n$ of $F$-invariant $\s$-transitive SFTs (the \define{domains}).
+Intuitively, the region between two defects belongs to the language of (at least) one of the domains; we classify each defect according to which domain the regions surrounding it on the left and on the right correspond to.
 Since each domain is $F$-invariant, this classification is conserved under the action of $F$ for non-interacting defects.